Muay Thai Tonight

 If you are unable to visit a Muay Thai fight event in Bangkok tonight, consider visiting one of the city's boxing stadiums tomorrow.

-- Rangsit Boxing Stadium presents Muay Thai fights starting at 18:00 (ticket price is 1,500 THB per person).
+2. World Siam Stadium presents the Muay Thai Alliance Fights event starting at 18:00 (ticket price is 1,000 THB per person).

 For more Muay Thai fight event options on other days, explore the schedule below.